soniyasp20/auto_seat_heater/README.md

 # Featutres

-1.Person can seat comfortably on seat in cold season.
+- Person can seat comfortably on seat in cold season.
-2.Automatically turn on when needed.
+- Automatically turn on when needed.
-3.Passenger can change the tempreature according to choice by checking the current tempearture on display.
+- Passenger can change the tempreature according to choice by checking the current tempearture on display.

+# SWOT Analysis

+**Strength**
+- User Friendly
+- Easy to modify temprature
+- Low Cost
+- Flexible

+**Weakness**

+- Used only where Temperature becomes very low.

+**Opportunities**
+- It can be implemented by replacing heater by air conditioners so that it will be helpful in all the countries.

+**Therats**

+- Not suitable in average or High temperature.

 # 4W&#39;s and 1&#39;H